 - drug misuse, alcohol-related nuisance and prostitution

-- racial and other kinds of harassment motivated by someone’s age, disability, faith or sexual orientation
+- hate incidents motivated by someone’s age, disability, faith, sexual orientation or race

-- draw up ‘good neighbour agreements’ between parties
+- drawing up ‘good neighbour agreements’ between the parties concerned

-- formulate an action plan with relevant parties to address the nuisance behaviour
+- formulating an action plan with the relevant parties

-- issue a warning to the alleged perpetrator
+- issuing a warning to the alleged perpetrator

-In cases where anti-social behaviour is more serious a social landlord may:
+In cases where ASB is more serious a landlord may:

 - go to court to get the person behaving in an anti-social way evicted, if they are a tenant or leaseholder

-Landlords will generally only seek to have someone evicted for anti-social behaviour if the behaviour is serious and persistent and all other interventions have failed and if they have substantial evidence they can rely on in court.
+Landlords will generally only seek to have someone evicted for ASB if the behaviour is serious and persistent and all other interventions have failed.
+To evict an individual, a landlord will also need substantial evidence that it can rely on in court.